-For our new mental note, we wanted to dig a little deeper into what are the big differences between demand generation and lead generation.
-These are two terms that many professionals tend to mix and confuse, but there are big differences between the two.
-Therefore, today in Incognito we will tell you the main keys to distinguish them perfectly and take advantage of the potential of each one.
+For our new mental note, we wanted to dig a little deeper into what the big differences are between demand generation and lead generation.
+These are two terms that many practitioners often confuse and confuse, but there are major differences between the two.
+That’s why today in Incognito we tell you the main keys to distinguish them perfectly and take advantage of the potential of each one.

 Let’s get started!

-In every business there are two main needs that must be met: the creation of demand and the need to create sales opportunities.
+In any business there are two major needs to be fulfilled: the creation of demand and the need to create sales opportunities.
 From this first need comes the generation of leads (contacts really interested in our product or service).

 If we want to define and implement an effective digital marketing strategy, it is important to know what each concept consists of and, especially, when, and how to apply them.
 But how exactly can we define each of these demands?

-It is undoubtedly an online marketing technique widely used to improve the positioning of these same products in the market.
-Nowadays, this demand generation is a process that usually accompanies the customer throughout the purchasing process.
+It is undoubtedly a widely used online marketing technique to improve the positioning of these same products in the market.
+Today, this demand generation is a process that usually accompanies the customer throughout the entire purchasing process.

 One of the differences between demand and leads is that with the former, content/service is usually given away as a gift to create awareness and generate interest in both our brand and our offer.
-At the end of the offer a “call to action” is usually generated towards the user, such as “Do you want to know more?
-Contact us / click here!”.
+At the end of the offer, a “call to action” is usually generated for the user, such as “Do you want to know more?
+Contact us / click here!

 What strategies can I use for demand generation?